Nutrisystem Complete 50

 Happy Mammoth claims on its homepage that its Hormone Harmony supplement balances hormones as users “go through Perimenopause, Menopause, PCOS and their irritating symptoms such as cramps, hot flashes and mood swings.”
 The company doubles down on its health claims on the Hormone Harmony product page where it claims that its supplement, among other things:

-However, pursuant to FDA law, no company can market supplements claiming to balance hormones or to reduce, improve, help or assist with abnormal conditions associated with menopause without going through the agency’s rigorous review process to prove that the products are safe and effective – a process that Happy Mammoth has not undertaken.
+However, pursuant to the FDA, no company can market supplements claiming to, among other things, balance hormones, treat anxiety, depression or insomnia, improve mild cognitive impairment or relieve moderate to severe hot flashes without going through the agency’s rigorous review process to prove that the products are safe and effective – a process that Happy Mammoth has not undertaken.

 Indeed, a fine-print disclaimer at the bottom of the supplement company’s website states: